seqeralabs/tower-cli/USAGE.md

   Compute environment '1sxCxvxfx8xnxdxGxQxqxH' deleted at user workspace
 ```

-### Default Compute Environment
+### Default compute environment

-It is possible to select a **primary** Compute Environment within a Workspace which will be used by default unless a different Compute Environment is explicitly specified when creating or launching a Pipeline.
+Select a **primary** compute environment to be used by default in a workspace.
+You can override the workspace primary compute environment by explicitly specifying an alternative compute environment when you create or launch a pipeline.

 ```console
 $ tw compute-envs primary set --name=my_aws_ce